remodlai/Flowise/docs/plan.md

 ## Overview

-This document outlines the plan to properly implement LangGraph's AgentMemory system in Flowise's sequential agents, ensuring proper state management and persistence with the latest LangGraph API.
+This document outlines the plan to properly implement LangGraph's AgentMemory system in Flowise's sequential agents, ensuring proper state management and persistence with LangGraph 0.2.45 and LangGraph Checkpoint 0.0.15.

 ## Implementation Status